hexbatch/apple-core/core-docs/core-api-general/execution.md

-# Executing Api operations that write to tokens or make resources
+# Executing Api operations that write to elements or make resources

 The execution of each api should allow pauses and resumes based on stuff to wait on.
 When an api executes, it will get a copy of what it is operating on, and after that not look at more recent changes to those.
-When it finishes, it will write the changes to the attributes for others to see, and release any created resources so its seen outside of the api call
+When it finishes, it will write the changes to the attributes for others to see, and release any created resources so that it is seen outside the api call

 ## Api Scope
-Changes made during an api call is only seen inside that api call until its done Option to throw away all changes if cannot write all changes.
+Changes made during an api call is only seen inside that api call until it is done Option to throw away all changes if cannot write all changes.
 Cannot write to attributes that have been changed since the api call started

 ## Pauses: